ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 ---

 <span class="firstcharacter">A</span> few weeks ago, I saw an [interesting blog post](https://stories.thinkingmachin.es/llm-customer-sentiment-analysis/) from Thinking Machines where they ran Filipino tweets on GPT-4 for a sentiment analysis task.
-Their prompt was simple: they simply asked *"what is the sentiment of this tweet?"*
+Their prompt was simple.
+They asked: *"what is the sentiment of this tweet?"*
 They obtained a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.
 This inspired me to see the full picture of LLM performance on Tagalog, hence these experiments.